-For each owner calculate their owner's basis and any non-allowable deductions using the tables and information on pages 36 and 37.
+For each owner calculate their owner's basis and any non-allowable deductions using the tables and information on pages 33 and 34.
 Please see Part 7 of our Look-through companies - IR879 guide before calculating the owner's basis.
 It explains the terms used in the following calculation.

-If there's more than one owner, complete the tables on pages 36 and 37 for each owner separately.
+If there's more than 1 owner, complete the tables on pages 33 and 34 for each owner separately.

 Calculate the owner's basis here:

-Investments 1 > \$
+Investments 1 \$

-Distributions 2 > \$
+Distributions 2 \$

-Subtract Box 2 from Box 1 3 > \$
+Subtract Box 2 from Box 1 3 \$

-Income 4 > \$
+Income 4 \$

-Add Boxes 3 and 4 5 > \$
+Add Boxes 3 and 4 5 \$

-Deductions from previous tax years (but excluding any non-allowable deductions in those years) 6 > \$
+Deductions from previous tax years (but excluding any non-allowable deductions in those years) 6 \$

-Subtract Box 6 from Box 5 7 > \$
+Subtract Box 6 from Box 5 7 \$

-Disallowed amounts 8 > \$
+Disallowed amounts 8 \$

-Subtract Box 8 from Box 7 9 > \$
+Subtract Box 8 from Box 7 9 \$

-\ If Box 9 is a negative amount it means the owner has negative equity in the LTC and their owner's basis will be treated as nil.
+^{} If Box 9 is a negative amount it means the owner has negative equity in the LTC and their owner's basis will be treated as nil.
 Print "0.00" in Box 9.

-Please note - deductions in Box 6 above also includes all the deductions claimed against gross income from the LTC from all sources in previous years in which the company was an LTC.
+Deductions in Box 6 above also includes all the deductions claimed against gross income from the LTC from all sources in previous years in which the company was an LTC.
 For example, if the LTC has a rental property, all the deductions claimable against the rental income will be included in the total deductions figure, as well as expenses incurred in producing income from all other sources.

-When each owner's basis (Box 9 on this page) has been calculated you can work out if there is any limitation on the deductions claimable for each owner.
+When each owner's basis (Box 9 on the previous page) has been calculated you can work out if there is any limitation on the deductions claimable for each owner.
 If the:

-- owner's basis (Box 9) is more than their attribution of the deductions (expenses), you won't need to complete Box 26Q - go to Non-allowable deductions. - attribution of deductions (expenses) to the owners are more than their owner's basis you'll need to complete Boxes 1 to 3 below to calculate the amount to declare at Box 26Q.
+- owner's basis (Box 9) is more than their attribution of the deductions (expenses), you will not need to complete Box 26Q - go to Non-allowable deductions - attribution of deductions (expenses) to the owners are more than their owner's basis you'll need to complete Boxes 1 to 3 below to calculate the amount to declare at Box 26Q.